• Skip to content

 Thanks, Jacqui!

-4. Debs Riccio says
+4. Debs Riccio Avatar

 I’m glad I’m not alone, Sarah, I see your Fear and raise it to levels unseen – it’s horrible isn’t it?
 I’m in the ‘not-worthy’ camp today and am even considering hoovering..
 I know it’s Bad.